omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 #### exitId (uint160)
 Exit Id of the in-flight exit.

-You can get your `exitId` by `getInFlightExitId` helper function of the `PaymentExitGame`, see doc: [here](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/contracts/PaymentExitGame.md#getinflightexitid)
+You can get your `exitId` by `getInFlightExitIds` helper function of the `PaymentExitGame`, see doc: [here](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/contracts/PaymentExitGame.md#getinflightexitids)

 #### Example: